Perturbatio/CacheTags/README.md

 ## Installation

-Install it as a composer package with
+Install it as a composer package with:

 ```
 composer require perturbatio/cachetags